 This particular version is actually the Relaxed Pyramid Solitaire variation because it allows a game to be won even if cards are left in the Stock.

 The game is played with a 52-card deck of standard playing cards.
 There are two levels of difficulty.
 The Easy Pyramid Solitaire allows for 2 passes of the Stock, while this version allows only 1 pass.

-To begin a game, 1 random card is dealt face-up in the top center of the Pyramid.
+When the game starts, 1 random card is dealt face-up in the top center of the pyramid.
 Then 2 face-up cards are placed underneath in a horizontal row such that they both mostly overlap the top card but do not overlap each other.
 The process continues with 3 cards in the next row, then 4, and so on up to 7 cards in the bottom-most row to complete the pyramid.
-In all, 28 cards are dealt face-up into the Pyramid.
+In all, 28 cards are dealt face-up into the pyramid.

 The remaining 24 cards are set face-down and squared into the Stock.
 The player must click on the Stock when required to send a card to the Waste where it may be played.

 Only exposed cards contain either in the Pyramid or the Waste are in play.
 An exposed card is a card that is in no way overlapped by any other card.
 In the Waste, the current top card is always considered exposed, but not so in the pyramid.
 At the start of a game, only the 7 cards in the bottom row of the pyramid are exposed.
 To expose a new card and bring it into play, the player must remove all cards that overlap it.

 Every card has an ordinal value that is equated with its rank.
 Arranging the ranks in order from the Ace to the King, the ordinals run from 1 to 13.